 There is something deeply mythical about sailing to Ithaca.
 The homeland of Odysseus is one of the smallest of the Ionian islands and greets visitors with a lush landscape of tree-lined valleys and coves, cute-as-can-be beaches and proud locals known for their welcoming smile.

 Just 18 miles from top to tail, Ithaca is an island packed with tradition, history and culture and is the beloved secret of sailing crews and boat owners.
 So to take a boat trip here from neighbouring Kefalonia, just a couple of miles away, is to spend the day going from gem to gem.

-The Venetian architecture that perfectly harmonises with the setting, the wood-fringed beaches with their unique little pebbles and the picture-perfect tranquility that comes so naturally… By the time you’re finished, you’ll feel like you’ve had a tantalising taste of your next holiday destination.
+The Venetian architecture that perfectly harmonises with the setting, the wood-fringed beaches with their unique little pebbles and the picture-perfect tranquillity that comes so naturally… By the time you’re finished, you’ll feel like you’ve had a tantalising taste of your next main holiday destination.

 Depending on your choice of boat trip or if you hire your own boat, your experience will include some of the below:

 The port of Vathi

 A naturally deep harbour, Vathi oozes quaintness and charm.
 Take your time to explore the waterfront and narrow streets, drinking in the architecture and atmosphere.
 You can enjoy local tastes at one of the many tavernas and, of course, gaze at the adorable little island of Lazareto in the bay, with its clutch of trees and 17th century chapel.